And the CHARM alliance becomes master...

 Students will therefore be called upon to take up challenges from civil society, the business world or research, always with scientific approach and rigor as the cornerstone. " They can come up with their own project or choose to develop one, individually or collectively, but always in close interaction with laboratories, companies or associations," adds Patricia Cucchi.
 Examination procedures will also be reviewed.
 Here, there will be no traditional mid-term exams, but "progressive assessment centered on the student and adapted to his or her pace, using a whole range of methods from simple quizzes to portfolios".

 While mobility will of course be a standard feature of this training program, a digital working environment common to all five universities will also be made available to students, and distance learning facilities will be developed.
 For example, a student enrolled in Dublin will be able to follow courses given in Montpellier or Barcelona. " It's a great opportunity for teachers and researchers to introduce their laboratories and their work to foreign students," emphasizes Gilles Subra.
-At the end of this training program, which can be completed in 12 or 16 months, the students - recruited initially on completion of their Master 1 - will graduate from the five partner universities.
+At the end of this training program, which can be completed in 12 or 16 months, the students - initially recruited on completion of their Master 1 - will graduate from the five partner universities.

 The Knowledge Creation Team